OjeWilliams/PGEXERCISES/codes/Aggregation.md

 \
 20.Classify facilities into equally sized groups of high, average, and low based on their revenue.
 Order by classification and facility name.
 ```
+-- another tricky one for me but I am also sure I have to use NTILE() or some kind of NTH_VALUE

 ```
 \